EmmanuelAmet/note-taking-mobile-app/README.md

       - Sync/upload notes with your Google account.
       - Share notes with friends via email, whatsApp, Facebook, Telegram, etc.

-### Extra:
+## Extra:
+    1. Automatically check for new update of the app in production (users will just tap update to install the new update)
-    User validation implemented | Note title: Required Internet connectivity implemented to ensure users are connected to internet before syncing notes with their Google Account.
+    2. User validation implemented | Note title: Required
+    3. Internet connectivity implemented to ensure users are connected to internet before syncing notes with their Google Account.

 ### To use this project:
     1. Clone the project.